Australian Market Doubles Early Gains In Mid-market

 Letzte Top-Ranking Nachrichten

-Der heimische Aktienmarkt zeigte sich am Dienstag mit Verlusten.
-Der deutsche Leitindex legte zu.
-Die US-Börsen schlossen mit unterschiedlichen Vorzeichen.
-Die wichtigsten asiatischen Indizes notierten am Dienstag höher.
+Der heimische Aktienmarkt zeigt sich vor dem Wochenende schwach.
+Der deutsche Leitindex nimmt Anlauf für die 25.000-Punkte-Hürde.
+Die Wall Street dürfte sich zum Wochenschluss etwas erholen.
+Die wichtigsten asiatischen Indizes verbuchten am Freitag Verluste.